RobBloxham/Battleship/README.md

 Can you find the dad joke from icanhazdadjoke.com?

 ## Project status
-Currently best played at fullscreen on a 1080p resolution, need to build in media query functionality to make it playable on mobile or smaller resolutions<br/>
-The project is complete in its inital form however I may revisit this project to add in 2 player functionality.
+Currently best played at fullscreen on a 1080p resolution, While the project is complete in its initial form I would like to revisit the following:<br/>
+Build in media query functionality to clean pu the visuals for mobile or smaller resolutions<br/>
+Add in 2 player functionality and make changes to game. <br/>